nguymin4/nguymin4.github.io/README.md

 `phantomjs` (installed via package phantomjs-prebuilt), firefox is supported by selenium out of the box.
 Set up webdriver either in `PATH`, in config file or download and place it in `bin` folder inside `lib/selenium-jasmine`.

-	Limitation: Work stable on Linux.
+	E2E testing works stable on Linux.
 On Windows, there are performance issues and errors with firefox and phantomjs.
 Those issues are addressed on https://github.com/seleniumhq/selenium-google-code-issue-archive/issues